qmk/qmk_firmware/docs/other_vscode.md

 At this point, you should build and flash your firmware through normal methods (`qmk compile ...` and `qmk flash ...`).

 Once completed, you can:
-* Switch to the debug view in VS Code (in the sidebar, the Play button with a bug next to it)
+* Switch to the debug view in VS Code (in the sidebar, the Play button with a bug next to it);
-* Select the newly-created debug target in the dropdown at the top of the sidebar
+* Select the newly-created debug target in the dropdown at the top of the sidebar;
-* Click the green play button next to the dropdown
+* Click the green play button next to the dropdown.

 VS Code's debugger will then start executing the compiled firmware on the MCU.